 Christ is alive…but the church around us is managing decline.

-Join the Holy Enchilada in May of 2019 at Mo-Ranch for a week that will excite you to be a part of what God is doing in your church and community.
+Join the Holy Enchilada in 2020 at Mo-Ranch for a week that will excite you to be a part of what God is doing in your church and community.

 Who/What is the Holy Enchilada?